willstepp/writings/hunger/hunger.md

 Word had already got around how fine Mika and Tye’s kills had been today.
 The hunters assumed it had been all Mika, but he quickly corrected them and told them all about his friend’s impressive feat.
 He rose in front of the fire and re-enacted the scene in detail.
 He described where Tye had been with the decoy, where the pond was, where he himself was, and then from which direction the deer approached.
 Everyone was impressed.
 Everyone was happy for their tribal brethren.

-The three elder huntsmen came over to congratulate Mika and Tye.
+The three elder huntsmen came over to congratulate them.

+Here is Mika, the boy with the bow.
+You have made us proud today.

+It was Tye also.
+He killed the doe.

+They smiled.

-You have made us proud today, Mika and Tye.
-One day you will lead our tribe.
+Well then.
+You have both made us proud.
+One day you will be warriors.
 This we know.

+They each took Mika and Tye around the arms and shook them in the gesture of great respect.
 Then they told everyone to make sure to get rest because since they had met quota the following morning they would be returning to the village for a few days rest.
-That night the exhausted hunters slept well and dreamed not about the hunt but about home and being reunited with their loved ones.
+Everyone cheered, and that night the exhausted hunters slept well and dreamt not about the hunt but about home and being reunited with their loved ones.

 ~